 For my first solo adventure, so far, I was doing absolutely fine.
-When I reached the 360 pano over Bruges from the top of The Belfry I got talking to a Man and his wife who then kept me company the whole way down.
+When I reached the 360 pano over Bruges from the top of The Belfry I got talking to a man and his wife who then kept me company the whole way down.
 They were visiting for the day also as part of a European trip from Canada, to celebrate their 30th Wedding anniversary.
-After listening to his (i didn’t catch his name!) recent adventure on Vancouver Island, Canada, by the time i reached the bottom I had a firmly cemented addition to my bucket list and a grand smile on my face.
+After listening to his recent adventure on Vancouver Island, Canada, by the time I reached the bottom I had a firmly cemented addition to my bucket list and a grand smile on my face.

-A simple bit of human interaction and an absence of 3G can bring incredible freedom.
+A simple bit of human interaction and an absence of technology can bring incredible freedom.

 One thing that made these 3 cities in 3 days a lot easier (on my stomach) was the overlapping of the ‘must try’ delicacies.

 Everyone in Bruges seemed to know this place, making my self-navigation a lot easier.
-Simply after a 5 minute walk through the beautiful lanes of Bruges, I arrived at The Old Chocolate House.
+After a 5-minute walk through the beautiful lanes of Bruges, I arrived at The Old Chocolate House.

-Probably because Belgian chocolate is like, the best chocolate going, but also because you can tailor the taste to your exact taste buds.
+Probably because Belgian chocolate is the best chocolate going, but also because you can tailor the taste to your exact taste buds.
 The waiter spoke me through the wide variety of different beans on offer, and all the specials available before I settled on a mix of dark and milk chocolate alongside a selection of mini chocolate treats.
-(Coming second and definitely worth noting was salted caramel hot chocolate – yes way)
+(Coming second and definitely worth noting was salted caramel hot chocolate).